BardezAnAvatar/BGEE-Caster-Crafting/.research/scroll-plan.md

 1. Read all of the spells that are registered as valid player spells
 1. Read their exclusion flag(s)
 1. Read HIDESPEL.2DA and remove spells from the registry
-1. Override usability flags from the spl file with HIDESPL (_except in cases where I don't want to_, (i.e.: `Malavon's Fog`)
+1. Override usability flags from the spl file with HIDESPL (_except in cases where I don't want to_, (i.e.: `Malavon's Corrosive Fog`)
 1. Read every kit file and scan for spells added in the kit file; check if they are in the spell registry; and add an appropriate usability flag for using the OpCode.